Introducing digital NSW parks passes

 - The ability to easily renew your annual pass online or manage your details if they change – no need to phone or visit a park to do this.

-As part of the Digital NPWS Parks Pass Program, concession and exemption passes will transition from being linked to a person to instead be linked with a single registered vehicle.
+As part of the Digital NPWS Parks Pass Program, concession and exemption passes are transitioning from being linked to a person to instead be linked with a single registered vehicle.
 This is consistent with other NPWS annual pass products, including discount passes for Seniors Card holders, and is also consistent with the NSW Government's other vehicle based fee concession arrangements.

 Find out more about changes to NPWS Concession Cards under the Digital NSW Parks Pass Program.